Please follow us on social media

 I vouch for this organization, I know the hard-working owner and because I worked at my local animal hospital I also have an inkling of how much money she spends on the veterinary care for the dogs she cares for.
 She depends on the donations and the kindness of others just as all rescue organizations do.

 Before you ask, keep in mind that she makes sure that she only adopts her rescues to people she screens very carefully.
-Or as she puts it, she screens, screens, screens.
-If you are looking to adopt from her, keep in mind too that she doesn’t always have Chihuahuas.
+Or as she puts it, she “screens, screens, screens”.
+If you are looking to adopt from her, keep in mind too that she takes in many different breeds and doesn’t always have Chihuahuas.

 Last, but not least, the subject of puppy mills and pet stores is just like many decisive issues in our world today.
 Not everyone is going to agree.
 So, have an opinion?
 Let us know in the comments below: